-What Is RFID Exactly?
+What Exactly Is RFID?

 Security and RFID

 For instance, a video might show one of the bad guys sitting on a busy street corner with a handheld device just pulling credit card information out of thin air.
-Things got so scary thanks to these videos that some countries even started protecting citizen’s passports with RFID-blocking technology.
+Things got so scary thanks to these videos that some countries even started protecting passports with RFID-blocking technology.